Home » WAEC » WAEC Registration 2023 – What You Need to Know

 6. For fingerprint registration, only a Digital Personal Scanner should be utilized.

 If you are registering for WAEC for school candidates (SS3 students), all of these should be done at the school you want to do the exam.
-Similarly, private or external candidates should do the registration at their centers.
+Similarly, private or external candidates should do the registration at their centres.

 Registration for Walk-in-Candidates